-At the successful conclusion of Step 3, City staff will send out a postcard survey to all the residents and property owners within the notification area, asking them for a yes-orno vote on whether or not they would like to see the selected traffic-calming device(s) installed on their street for a one-year demonstration period.
-For a device to be installed, a supermajority (67 percent) approval is needed.
+At the successful conclusion of Step 3, City staff will send out a postcard survey to all the residents and property owners within the notification area, asking them for a yes-or- no vote on whether or not they would like to see the selected traffic-calming device(s) installed on their street for a one-year demonstration period.
+For a device to be installed, A minimum of 35% of the postcard ballots must be returned, and a supermajority (minimum 67%-percent) approval of the returned postcards is required to approve installation of traffic-calming devices needed.2 If there are multiple recommended traffic-calming devices to be voted on by the neighborhood, each device should will be itemized on the postcard survey, and each device's approval shall be independent of each any other device rather than an all--or--nothing approval.